Breakfast Tostadas Recipe

 You could easily make breakfast burritos if you have larger tortilla shells on hand.
-Simply prepare all of the fillings, and wrap in a tortilla shell that has been warmed over the stove top for a couple of seconds.
+Simply prepare all of the fillings, and wrap in a tortilla that has been warmed over the stove top for a couple of seconds.

 - 4 corn tortillas